FerretDB/FerretDB/website/docs/security/authentication.md

 # Authentication

-FerretDB supports `PLAIN`, `SCRAM-SHA256` and `SCRAM-SHA1` authentication mechanisms.
+FerretDB supports `PLAIN`, `SCRAM-SHA-256` and `SCRAM-SHA-1` authentication mechanisms.
-A user with supported mechanism is created by `createUser()` command and authenticated in FerretDB.
+A user with supported mechanism is created by `createUser()` command and stored in `admin.system` database `users` collection.

-The authenticated users connect to PostgreSQL backend by using the credentials used to start the server.
-For example, if the server was started with `postgres://dbuser1:dbpass1@postgres:5432/ferretdb`, all authenticated client uses username `dbuser1` and password `dbpass1` for the PostgreSQL connection.
+FerretDB uses passed username and password to authenticate against stored credentials.
+For example, if a client connects as `mongodb://user1:pass1@ferretdb:27018/ferretdb?tls=true&authMechanism=PLAIN`, `user1` is authenticated against its record in `admin.system` database `users` collection.

 Before the first user is created, the credential passed in the connection string is used to authenticate directly to the postgreSQL backend.
-For example, `dbuser2` and `dbpass2` in `mongodb://dbuser2:dbpass2@ferretdb:27018/ferretdb?tls=true&authMechanism=PLAIN` is used to authenticate to the PostgreSQL.
+For example, when `admin.system` database `users` collection is empty and a client connects as `mongodb://dbuser1:dbpass1@ferretdb:27018/ferretdb?tls=true&authMechanism=PLAIN`, it uses `dbuser1` to authenticate directly to the postgreSQL backend.
+Please note this exception no longer applies once the first user is created.

-Since usernames and passwords are transferred in plain text, the use of [TLS](../security/tls-connections.md) is highly recommended.
+When usernames and passwords are transferred in plain text, the use of [TLS](../security/tls-connections.md) is highly recommended.

 ## PostgreSQL backend with default username and password